Healthy Taco Shells

 One carrot taco shell contains 3.3 grams of net carbs.
 The best low-carb fillings to keep your meal low in carbs are:

 - Meat – roasted chicken, ground beef cooked in olive oil, and taco spices.

 - Greens – lettuce, baby spinach leaves, arugula, avocado.

-- Sauce – olive oil mayonnaise, mustard, aioli, sugar-free ketchup.
+- Sauce – olive oil mayonnaise, mustard, aioli, homemade ketchup.